-Should you have questions that need immediate and/or private attention I am available on TTU campus on Mondays from 9:15am-11:15am, Levelland office Tuesday and Thursday from 11:00-noon and 1:00-2:00, and Friday from 9:15am-11:15am.
-See below for specific times.
-TTU campus location will be listed in Blackboard and well as the virtual office hours link.
+Should you have questions that need immediate and/or private attention I am available periodically on Levelland campus, Administration Building, Room 130.
+See below for specific days and times.
 You may also call my office phone number during these hours or schedule an appointment by phone or email to meet either virtually or in person.
+Office hours, email, and phone are the preferred method of communication.